Nimus-oes/javascript-exercises/basic/README.md

 33. Reverse a given string.
 34. Capitalize the first letter of each word in a given string.
 35. Transform a provided numerical value representing minutes into hours and minutes.
+36. Sort letters of a given string in alphabetical order.